OpenTermsArchive/engine/CONTRIBUTING.md

 If the document you want to add matches no existing document type, you can create a new one in the same pull request in which you declare the service that would use it.

 If you're in doubt, please list the potential synonyms you have considered.

+Note that the desire to multiply documents types is probably a symptom that needs to be broken down into several services, see [practical guidelines for more information](https://github.com/ambanum/CGUs/wiki/Practical-guidelines#provider-prefixing).

 ### Filters